 If you’re simply going through a list of names and phone numbers and making calls, the person on the other end is going to notice.
 Delivering the same message to each potential customer is lazy and inefficient.
 If you’re unable to make a genuine connection, you have no hope of convincing your potential customer to buy.

-Know something about the person you’re contacting.
+Before you get on the phone, do your research about the person you’re contacting.
 Know who they are, why they may be interested in your products or services and what problems they may be dealing with on a daily basis that you can help solve.
 While research may take a bit more time to complete, it can help you close more sales by making each call more personal.

 When the other person picks up the phone, you need to be ready to sell.
 If you’re not mentally prepared to persuade them into buying, you’re likely to waste time trying to build momentum.
 The more time you waste on the phone, the more frustrated your prospect is going to become.
 If they hang up before you can end your pitch, you’re not going to get new customers.